rc-bellergy/threejs-shader-matrix-effect/readme.md

 and the ThreeJS course of [three.js journey](https://threejs-journey.xyz/) by @brunosimon

 ## Issue
-The shader code does not work on ios!
+The shader code does not work on ios and android!

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).